devorblackbeard/apprtc-node-server-double/README.md

 # AppRTC - NodeJS implementation of the Google WebRTC Demo

-## About
-AppRTC-node-server is a straight port of the AppRTC Python Server from the Google WebRTC Demo to run entirely in the NodeJS environment.

-## Notes
-This still a work in progress.
-We are in the process of cleaning up the code and making several enhancements:

-1. Implementing as a node module so you can easily adapt to your project
-2. Refactoring the code to optimize for NodeJS
-3. Implementing options for memcache or redis cluster for scaling video chat sessions
-4. Providing more documentation and extensibility
-5. Adding a built-in Turn Server for better WebRTC portability

 ## Setup
 Setting up the environment just requires the following: